ronny-rentner/ultraimport/readme.md

 `lazy`: if set to `True` and if `objects_to_import` is set to `None`, it will lazy import the module.
 If set to True and `objects_to_import` is a dict, the values of the dict must be the type of the object to lazy import from the module.
 Currently only the type `callable` is supported.

 `recurse`: if set to `True`, a built-in preprocessor is activated to transparently rewrite all `from .. import ..` statements (only relative imports) to ultraimport() calls.
 Use this mode if you have no control over the source code of the impored modules.

+`cache_path_prefix`: Directory for storing preprocessed files.
+If you use the preprocessor feature or if you use the option `recurse=True` (which in turn uses the preprocessor feature) you will have the option to store the resulting code after preprocessing.
+By default, they are stored in parallel to the original source code files, but this option allows to override to location.
+One common setting is `cache_path_prefix='__pycache__'` to store the processed files along with the bytecode files. __Note:__ Even when you change this directory, this will be hidden from Python.
+Towards Python, the preprocessed files will always look like they are in the same directory as the original source code files, even if they are not.

 ## Contributing